The D7 Visa Offers the Best Opportunity to Move to Portugal

 Application Procedure for Residency in Portugal

-After 5 years you can apply for permanent residency in Portugal and a Portuguese passport.
+After five years, you can apply for permanent residency in Portugal and a Portuguese passport.
 You’ll have to know some basic Portuguese by then.
 But that shouldn’t be a problem after living in the country for 5 years.

 Residency in Portugal for EU citizens is an easier procedure.
 EU citizens only have to register at the local municipality and they’ll get a document confirming they can stay in Portugal for 5 years.